eliott-tempez/de_novo_archaea/README.md

 7. De novo characterisation, using sequence and structure descriptors
 8. De novo characterisation visualisation
 9. Non-coding origin identification
+10. Result generalisation, where we compare the 64 de novo to the 109 discarded candidates.

 The corresponding results are in the `/results` folder.